-- 201. The trustee may, from time to time, vary the terms of this deed, by a deed of variation executed by the Trustee.
-The amendment to the deed may be on a retrospective or prospective basis.
-The deed of variation may add a clause to, or delete a clause or all clauses of, this trust deed.
+- 201. The trustee may, from time to time, vary the terms of this deed, by a deed of variation executed by the trustee.
+The deed of variation may add a clause to or delete a clause or all clauses of this trust deed.
 Any clauses added to this deed will have the same validity and effect as if they had been originally contained in this trust deed. - 202.
-The Trustee may not vary clause 4 of this deed unless the amendment complies with superannuation law specifically with the SIS Act (Section 17A and 19) of and if the amendment will reduce the balance of any member of the fund or rights of any member or accrued entitlements that existed before the variation unless: - such a reduction is allowed by law and is agreed to in writing by the affected member(s); - cause the fund to lose its complying status, in which case the Trustee must amend the deed to the extent necessary to keep the fund complying with legislation and the regulator must approve the reduction of rights of any member.
+The Trustee may not vary clause 4 of this deed unless the amendment complies with superannuation law specifically with SIS Act (Section 17A and 19) and if the amendment will reduce the balance of any member of the fund or rights of any member or accrued entitlements that existed before the variation unless: - such a reduction is allowed by law and is agreed to in writing by the affected member(s); - cause the fund to lose its complying status, in which case the Trustee must amend the deed to the extent necessary to keep the fund complying with legislation and the regulator must approve the reduction of rights of any member.

-- 203. If the deed is varied, the trustee must give notice to all members of the fund in accordance with superannuation law and advise members of the nature and purpose of any variation the trustee seeks to make and any detrimental effect of the amendment on members' entitlements or rights or the balance of their account.
-The trustee must communicate, via a notice, of variation of the deed to all members in the prescribed format and give all members a copy of the updated trust deed. - 204.
+- 203. If the deed is varied, the trustee must give notice to all members of the fund in accordance with superannuation law and advise members of the nature and purpose of any variation the trustee seeks to make and any detrimental effect of the amendment on members' entitlements or rights or the balance of their account. - The trustee must communicate, via a notice of variation of the deed to all members in the prescribed format and give all members a copy of the updated trust deed. - 204.
 Once the deed has been varied, the Trustee must, in order to give effect to the variation, organise stamping of the updated deed if required by State law of the state where the Trustee resides and pay stamp duty of the prescribed amount, if required by the laws of that State.
 All expenses of the variation of deed may be met by funds of the superannuation fund.